thomaslorentsen/ansible-tutorial/README.md

 Ansible runs on the client side so there is nothing to install on the systems being managed.
 Ansible only needs SSH access to the machines that you are managing.
 ## Prerequisites
-We will need to [Install Ansible](http://docs.ansible.com/ansible/intro_installation.html) on your machine to use it.
+We will need to [install Ansible](http://docs.ansible.com/ansible/intro_installation.html) on your machine to use it.

 ### Installing Ansible on OSX
 First install pip if you have not already installed it